Andrettin/Wyrmsun/readme.txt

 /sounds/missiles/sword/swordhit_19a.wav (licensed under the CC-BY-SA 3.0)

-See the license.txt file for the text of the GPLv2.
-The contents of the CC-BY-SA license can be found at: http://creativecommons.org/licenses/by-sa/3.0/
+See the license.txt file for the text of the GPL 2.0.
+The contents of the CC-BY-SA 3.0 license can be found at: http://creativecommons.org/licenses/by-sa/3.0/

 Wyrmsun uses a modified version of the Stratagus engine, and its source code can be found here: https://github.com/Andrettin/Wyrmgus